 At a time when all too many Cubans had lost actual parents to the terrors of the People’s Revolution, a strong paternal figure was just what the doctor ordered to heal a hurting nation.

 But like any carer of the wounded, el Comandante bore a cross he could never share with the very population closest to him.
 Castro was haunted by workaholism most of his adult life.
-So all-consuming was his devotion to public service, he agreed to work as the nation’s President for decades, a sacrifice that must have seemed superhuman to his many one- and two-term American counterparts.
-Only in 2008 did Castro ask his “children’s” permission to resign, knowing that if he waited for them to vote him out, he’d be waiting forever.
+So all-consuming was his devotion to public service, he agreed to serve as the nation’s President for decades (a sacrifice that must have seemed superhuman to his many one- and two-term American counterparts).
+Only in 2008 did Castro ask his ‘children’s’ permission to retire, knowing that if he waited for them to vote him out, he’d be waiting forever.